greatexpectationslabs/ge_releaser/README.md

   - Ensure that lines are ordered by: `[BREAKING] | [FEATURE] | [BUGFIX] | [DOCS] | [MAINTENANCE]`
   - Ensure that each line has a reference to its corresponding PR.
   - If coming from an external contributor, make sure the line ends in `(thanks @<contributor_id>)`.
+- Make sure that there are at least two entries in `release_schedule.json` - one for the next release, and one that will be used as a template after the line for the next release is removed.
 - Commit these three files and create a PR against `develop`.
   - Command: `git add great_expectations; git commit -m "release prep"; git push`
 - Receive approval and merge the PR.